Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 - Dilution of Barhemsys is not required before administration.
-Barhemsys is chemically and physically compatible with Water for Injection, 5% Dextrose Injection and 0.9% Sodium Chloride Injection, which may be used to flush an intravenous line before or after administration of Barhemsys.
+Barhemsys is chemically and physically compatible with Water for Injection, 5% Dextrose Injection, 0.9% Sodium Chloride Injection, and Lactated Ringer's Solution (also known as Ringer's Lactate Solution, Compound Sodium Lactate Solution, and Hartmann's Solution), any of which may be used to flush an intravenous line before or after administration of Barhemsys.

 - Protect from light.
 Barhemsys is subject to photodegradation.
 Administer Barhemsys within 12 hours of removal of the vial from the protective carton.